inversion-api/inversion-engine/README.md

 Actions link Endpoints to Handlers.
 Behind each Endpoint can be an orderd list of Actions.
 Actions can contain configuration used by Handlers.
 One Handler instance may behave differently based on the configuration information on the Action.
 Actions are mapped to URL paths / http methods and as such may be selected to run as part of one or more Endpoints.

 Work is done in the Handlers.
-If an application must have custom business logic or otherwise can't managed to achieve a desired result via configuration, 99% of the time, the answer is a custom Handler.
+If an application must have custom business logic or otherwise can't manage to achieve a desired result via configuration, 99% of the time, the answer is a custom Handler.
 Handlers do not have to be singletons but the design pattern is that anything that would be "use case specific" should be abstracted into Action config which ties things back to the url/http method being invoked.